WaGi-Coding/OpenXR-Runtime-Switcher/README.md

 - The program does not check the validity of a runtimes json file!
 - This program only changes the SYSTEM DEFAULT OpenXR Runtime, a Game could internally pick/require a/the non System Default one manually!
 - The program needs administrator rights, in order to set the runtime registry key!
+- Normally, it should automatically request Admin Rights.
+I've heard thats not the case for some people, most likely on Windows 11.
+Make sure it runs as administrator, otherwise you cannot actually switch the runtime (needs permission to edit the registry key for that)